dynamiq-ai/dynamiq/examples/customer_support_workflow/README.md

 ### `main.py`
 - Defines the main workflow logic.
-- Creates instances of `ReActAgent` for handling API and documentation queries.
+- Creates workflow with instances of `ReActAgent` for handling API and documentation queries.
 - Executes the workflow with a sample input.

 ## Workflow Logic

 1. The user provides a query (e.g., "fast block my card").
 2. `RAG Agent` is invoked to find relevant documentation how to proceed with request.
 3. `API Agent` starts with documentation provided by `RAG Agent`.
-It will gather required informatiom from user and proceed with API.
+It will gather required informatiom from user and execute operation with API.
-4. Upon completion of the operation, brief updates regarding the operation and its status will be provided.
+4. Upon completion of the operation, a concise summary of the request and its status will be provided.

 ## Usage